fsoubes/FilterRank/rank_filters.md

 Java: 1.8.0_144, vm: 25.144-b01 Oracle Corporation

 The second part of the results are presented on the figure XXX and figure XXXXX, two boxplot of the four rank filters functions based on memory usage are created one on lena 8bit and the other on lena RBG.
-This has been obtained with a JS script that we create to get data and then a R script to create the boxplot.
+This has been obtained with a JS script that we create to get data and then a R script to create the boxplots.
 On the figure XXX we see that the function with the most memory usage is the median filter with a mean of 9.39MB.
 The variance filter has a memory usage of 8.67 MB.
 The maximum and minimum filter are the two lowest functions with respectivly 6.89 and 5.24 MB.
 On a 8 bit image the  median and variance filter uses the most memory compared to all the functions, this seems logical because of the complexity of those two functions compared to the min/max ones.

 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/memorylena8bit.png)